 Financial instruments that potentially subject the Company to concentrations of credit risk are primarily cash, cash equivalents and trade accounts receivable.
 The Company's investment policy requires cash and cash equivalents to be placed with high-credit quality institutions and to limit the amount of credit risk from any one issuer.
 The Company performs ongoing credit evaluations of its customers' financial condition whenever deemed necessary and generally does not require collateral.
 The Company maintains an allowance for doubtful accounts receivable based upon the expected collectibility of all accounts receivable, which takes into consideration an analysis of historical bad debts, specific customer creditworthiness and current economic trends.
 The allowance for doubtful accounts was \$57,000, \$59,000 and \$529,000 (unaudited) as of December 31, 2003 and 2004 and September 30, 2005, respectively.
 Three customers accounted for 29%, 26% and 11% of accounts receivable as of December 31, 2003.
-Three customers accounted for 45%, 12% and 11% of accounts receivable as of December 31, 2004, respectively.
-Two customers accounted for 43% (unaudited) and 11% (unaudited) of accounts receivable as of September 30, 2005.
+Three customers accounted for 45%, 12% and 11% of accounts receivable as of December 31, 2003.
+Three customers accounts receivable as of September 30, 2005.